mudassirl77/spotify-autocomplete/README.md

 3. Run application in development mode by using: `npm start` or `ng serve`

 ## Usage
+1. After launching the app on `localhost://4200`, the auth flow will be triggered.
+2. You will be redirected to Spotify where you will need to login
+    - Note that sometimes it might throw error 'Incorrect email/password'.
+In this case, choose 'Continue with Google'.
+This works everytime for me.
+3. Once the authentication is successful, you will be redirected back to the search page of the application.
-- Use the seach input to type query.
+4. You can them use the search input to type query.
 No need to press enter
-- Results will appear based on query
+5. Results will appear based on query
     - Click on play icon (if available) to preview tracks
     - Click on image to view item details on Spotify
     - Click on Show More to display more results
     - A .gif file has been added to demonstrate the search flow

 ## Achievements
 - All minimum technical requirements were fulfilled